mitraman/eventful/manuscript/ch04-design.md

 ## Design Process
 TK

+(TK note: update the actual content of the story below to better prep for various EDA examples (EN, ECS, & ES messages, channels/topics, persona, etc.)

 ### Uncover the Story
 As in all API design projects, the right place to start is with a *story*.
 We advocate a simple approach to documenting an **API Story** using a simple five-part template: